the-cognitiveservices-ninja/demo-environment/docs/tendfor.md

 ## Demo: Call Queue (in several experiences)
   - call #{nttdemouserphonequeue}#
-  - talk about the possibility to configure queues and prompts
+  - talk about the possibility of configuring queues and prompts
-  - take call and demonstrate call forward to 2nd level
+  - take the call and demonstrate call forward to 2nd level

 ## Demo: Wallboard Experience
   [Wallboard for Sales Queue](https://tendforhosting.cloudspace.se/wb/1)